asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Add message bindings

 Message bindings provide protocol-specific information for a specific message.
-Like the Kafka topic it's associated with, message key (if any), and Kafka-specific properties.
+Like the Kafka topic, it's associated with a message key (if any) and Kafka-specific properties.

 ```
 components: